Maps on random hypergraphs and random simplicial complexes: Introduction

 \section{Introduction}

-Random graphs, random simplicial complexes and random hypergraphs are all random topological objects.
-The study of random topological objects is motivated by potential applications in large-data systems in computer science and engineering.
-Among these random topological objects, random graph is the simplest case.
-The systematic study of random graph was started by P. Erd\"{o}s and A. R\'{e}nyi around 1960.
+Random topological objects, for example, random graphs, random simplicial complexes, random hypergraphs, etc., have important applications in large-data systems in computer science and engineering.
+Among these random topological objects, random graphs are the simplest case.
+The systematic study of random graphs was started by P. Erd\"{o}s and A. R\'{e}nyi \cite{1959er,1960er} and E.N.
+Gilbert \cite{1959g} around 1960.